MahashriN/Single_Morphogen_Multi_Layered_Model/README.md

 This repository contains MATLAB code used to generate numerical results for a research study on pattern formation in coupled multilayer reaction–diffusion systems.

-The simulations are implemented using a finite element method in two spatial dimensions, with support for multiple coupled layers, nonlinear reaction kinetics, and boundary flux terms.
+The simulations are implemented using a finite element method in two spatial dimensions, with support for multiple coupled layers, nonlinear reaction kinetics, and nonlinear boundary flux terms.

 ### How to run the code
 1. Generate the mesh